Ideal Weight and BMI for Abdominoplasty Surgery – Am I too fat for a Tummy Tuck?

 - Is the most common type of tummy tuck

-- Skin and fat from the lower abdomen area below the belly button is removed
+- Removal of excess skin and fat from the lower abdomen area below the belly button.

 - Leaving the remaining skin and muscles tighter.